 The State of California makes contributions to CalSTRS on behalf of the District.
-These payments consist of State General Fund contributions to CalSTRS which amounted to \$908,844, \$912,193, and \$883,752, respectively, (4.267 percent) of salaries subject to CalSTRS for the years ending June 30, 2011, 2010, and 2009.
-This amount has been reflected in the basic financial statements as a component of nonoperating revenue and employee benefit expense.
+These payments consist of State General Fund contributions to CalSTRS which amounted to \$1,037,894 (4.855 percent) of salaries subject to CalSTRS.
+Contributions are no longer appropriated in the annual Budget Act for the legislatively mandated benefits to CalPERS.
+Therefore, there is no on behalf contribution rate for CalPERS.
+These amounts have been reflected in the basic financial statements as a component of nonoperating revenue and employee benefit expense.